yash-1o1/chatservice-minigame/README.md

 # Chatservice with a minigame
-A chat service with an in built minigame designed on Pure Data
+A chat service with an in built minigame designed on Pure Data.